-Study quantifies impact of unsafe water and poor sanitation on child and maternal mortalityFebruary 15th, 2012 in Health /
+Study quantifies impact of unsafe water and poor sanitation on child and maternal mortalityFebruary 15, 2012 in Medicine & Health / Health

 The impact of unsafe water and sanitation on the death rates of children under five and mothers in the year after childbirth has been quantified for the first time by Canadian-based researchers.

 In a paper published in the UK journal Environmental Health, researchers at the United Nations University and McMaster University analyzed data on access to safe water and adequate sanitation across 193 countries.

 Using regression analysis techniques to factor out other variables like income and average children per mother, they compared safe water and sanitation rates with maternal and child deaths in those countries.